The PEB Process

 Once the qualifying conditions are rated, the case is returned to the PEB, and the PEB publishes its decision.

 At this point in the PEB Process, the service member can appeal both the PEB’s decision and the VA’s Rating Decision.
-If the service member does not appeal, then he is either placed on TDRL or separated from the military, and the PEB Process ends.
+If the service member does not appeal, then they are either placed on TDRL or separated from the military, and the PEB Process ends.

 The Appeals Process

-If the service member disagrees with the PEB’s decision, he can appeal to the next stage in the PEB Process: the Formal Physical Evaluation Board (FPEB).
+If the service member disagrees with the PEB’s decision, they can appeal to the next stage in the PEB Process: the Formal Physical Evaluation Board (FPEB).

 Once the appeal, or “rebuttal”, is received, the FPEB reviews all the evidence of the case, holds a formal hearing, and makes a final ruling, either upholding the PEB’s original decision or replacing it with its own.